revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-30.Explain creating a cookie using a servlet with example?
+30. Explain creating a cookie using a servlet with example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)